It is easy to get upset when something is wrong with our most tender, personal bits.

 Chickweed Oil & Salve:

-If fresh plant matter on your labia doesn’t sound like your style, and if you don’t have time for a sitz bath, or if you want something that works while you are on the go, try using a chickweed salve or oil applied every few hours.
-Remember though – clogging caused this issue in the first place.
-Use warm water to keep the cyst clean (think gentle, but effective) to ensure that your oily remedy doesn’t make the clogged gland worse.
+If fresh plant matter on your labia doesn’t sound like your style, if you don’t have time for a sitz bath, or if you want something that works while you are on the go, try using a chickweed salve or oil applied every few hours.
+Remember, though, it was clogged pores that caused this issue in the first place.
+Use warm water to keep the cyst clean to ensure that your oily remedy doesn’t make the clogged gland worse.

 A few notes about using herbal remedies for Bartholin Cysts:

-- The Bartholin cyst that I treated was at the point where it was starting to become infected and could turn into an abscess.
-Using the fresh chickweed poultice process in the morning and evening each night was the main remedy I used to treat it, along with adding more fresh garlic to my diet to boost the immune system as well as keeping my labia and cyst as gently clean and cool as possible.
-The cyst hardened, shrank, and disappeared within a few days without surgical or antibiotic intervention.
+- The Bartholin cyst that I treated was at the point where it was starting to become infected and could have turned into an abscess.
+Using the fresh chickweed poultice process in the morning and evening each night was the main remedy, along with adding more fresh garlic to the diet to boost the immune system and keeping the labia and cyst as gently clean and cool as possible.
+The cyst condensed, popped, shrank, and disappeared within a few days without surgical or antibiotic intervention.

 - Warning: If the Bartholin cyst is growing larger despite your efforts, if it grows seriously painful, or if you begin to run a fever, it is advised to see a medical professional for their advice and assistance.
 Internal infections are not something to trifle with!